 1. Ensure the Door Closes

 This is among the simpler garage door security tips.
 Many homeowners drive out of their garage and down the driveway, closing the garage door behind them — but they may not always watch to ensure it closes all the way.
-If you leave to run errands and don’t notice the garage door stayed open, you’re inviting burglars into your garage and your home.
+If you leave to run errands and don’t notice whether the garage door stays open, you’re inviting burglars into your garage and home.
 Wait a few extra seconds before driving away to save yourself the potential for a future disaster.

-If you find that your garage door isn’t shutting, you may have an issue with the opener or the sensor.
+If your garage door isn’t shutting, you may have an issue with the opener or the sensor.
 Check that there aren’t any items blocking the path of the sensor and preventing your door from closing.
 Have a professional inspect your garage door system if you can’t see any obvious issues.

 2. Change Your Opener Code